 (3) Payment of each deferred incentive award installment is contingent on the CEO meeting the required criteria and the FHLBank of Pittsburgh meeting the stated bank performance criteria.
-For the 2022 Plan, the first year payout is 50% of the award amount and then 33.3% of the remaining 50% in each deferral installment over the next three years based on whether or not the stated payment criteria were met.
-The deferred amount for each of the years 2024, 2025, and 2026 is 125% of the maximum deferred amount if both MV/CS and retained earnings levels are maintained, which the FHLBank of Pittsburgh has assumed is met in each year for purposes of this calculation.
+For the 2023 Plan, the first year payout is 50% of the award amount and then 33.3% of the remaining 50% in each deferral installment over the next three years based on whether or not the stated payment criteria were met.
+The deferred amount for each of the years 2025, 2026, and 2027 is 125% of the maximum deferred amount if both MV/CS and retained earnings levels are maintained, which the FHLBank of Pittsburgh has assumed is met in each year for purposes of this calculation.

-(4) Represents the estimated annual payout under the FHLBank of Atlanta's 2022 incentive plan for the period of January 1, 2022 through December 31, 2022, which is 50% of the award opportunity.
+(4) Represents the estimated annual payout under the FHLBank of Atlanta's 2023 incentive plan for the period of January 1, 2023 through December 31, 2023, which is 50% of the award opportunity.

-(5) Represents fifty percent of the payment opportunity subject to mandatory deferral.
+Represents fifty percent of the payment opportunity subject to mandatory deferral.

-(6) Represents the estimated annual payout under the FHLBank of Cincinnati's 2022 incentive plan for the period of January 1, 2022 through December 31, 2022, which is 50% of the award opportunity.
+(6) Represents the estimated annual payout under the FHLBank of Cincinnati's 2023 incentive plan for the period of January 1, 2023 through December 31, 2023, which is 50% of the award opportunity.

-(7) Represents the estimated mandatorily deferred payout under the FHLBank of Cincinnati's 2022 incentive plan for the period of January 1, 2023 through December 31, 2025, which is 50% of the award opportunity.
-If the FHLBank of Cincinnati operates in a safe and sound manner according to its specified metric during the deferred performance period. the final value will be 100% of the deferred award plus interest.
+(7) Represents the estimated mandatorily deferred payout under the FHLBank of Cincinnati's 2023 incentive plan for the period of January 1, 2024 through December 31, 2026, which is 50% of the award opportunity.
+If the FHLBank of Cincinnati operates in a safe and sound manner according to its specified metric during the deferred performance period, the final value will be 100% of the deferred award plus interest.

-(8) Represents the estimated payout range of the annual portion of the incentive compensation plan for January 1, 2022 through December 31, 2022, for the FHLBank of Indianapolis.
-The threshold payout is the amount expected to be paid when meeting the respective achievement level for each of the components.
+(8) Represents the estimated payout range of the annual portion of the incentive compensation plan for January 1, 2023 through December 31, 2023, for the FHLBank of Indianapolis, expected to be paid when meeting the respective achievement level for each of the components.
 There is no guaranteed payout under the annual award provisions of the incentive plan.
 Therefore, the minimum that could be paid out under this plan is \$0.

-(9) Represents the estimated payout under the deferred portion of the incentive compensation plan for the FHLBank of Indianapolis; payout is based upon the annual portion of the incentive compensation plan and is further dependent on attaining the threshold over the 3-year deferral period (2023-2025).
+(9) Represents the estimated payout under the deferred portion of the incentive compensation plan for the FHLBank of Indianapolis; payout is based upon the amount earned under the annual portion of the incentive compensation plan and is further dependent on attaining the threshold over the 3-year deferral period (2024-2026).
 There is no guaranteed payout under the deferred award provisions of the incentive plan.
 Therefore, the minimum that could be paid out under this plan is \$0.